Skip to main content

 For developers

-If you currently operate a dApp or marketplace on Etherlink Ghostnet Testnet for testing purposes, there should be no change in app behavior following the migration to Shadownet.
+If you were operating a dApp or marketplace on Etherlink Ghostnet Testnet for testing purposes, there should be no change in app behavior following the migration to Shadownet.

 • Check for any missing on-chain or off-chain dependencies and escalate with the Etherlink team